mdn/content/files/en-us/web/javascript/reference/global_objects/temporal/plaindatetime/index.md

 {{JSRef}}

-The **`Temporal.PlainDateTime`** object represents a date (calendar date) and time (wall-clock time) without a timezone.
+The **`Temporal.PlainDateTime`** object represents a date (calendar date) and time (wall-clock time) without a time zone.
 It is fundamentally represented as a combination of a [date](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal/PlainDate) (with an associated calendar system) and a [time](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal/PlainTime).

 ## Constructor